Key Takeaways

 Cost of Applying for a Florida Medical License Application

-There are numerous costs associated with applying for a medical license in the Sunshine State.
+There are numerous costs associated with applying for a medical license in Florida.
 Applicants must pay a non-refundable application fee of $350.00.
 They also must pay an initial license fee of $355.00.

 Most applicants will also have to make a payment to the Neurological Injury Compensation Association Fund (NICA).
 The NICA fee for a medical license applicant can range from $250.00 to $5,000.
 Some applicants may qualify for an exemption from this fee depending on their employment status.

-Applicants need to pay a dispensing practioner fee of $100.00 if pharmaceuticals will be sold at the office in which they work.
+Applicants also need to pay a dispensing practitioner fee of $100.00 if pharmaceuticals will be sold at the office in which they work.

 Fees that must be paid to the Florida Medical Board can be paid by check, money order, or credit card.
-In addition to the above-mentioned fees, applicants also must pay for the Livescan service they use for their criminal background check.
-This service typically costs approximately $80.
-However, the price can vary depending on the service provider.
+In addition to the above-mentioned fees, applicants also must pay for the Livescan service.
+This service typically costs around $80.
+However, the exact price can vary depending on the service provider.

 Some medical schools might require you to pay a fee to have your transcripts transferred to the Florida Medical Board.
-You’ll be responsible for contacting your medical school and finding out what the process for transcript transfers are as part of your application.
+You’ll be responsible for contacting your medical school and finding out the process for transcript transfers.

 MD vs DO Application Requirements